 Approximately, the mix of grapes for Cerro Añón Reserva 2014 is 90% Tempranillo, 5% Mazuelo and 5% Graciano.

 Harvests took place at the end of September, with a good ripeness level (both phenolic and alcoholic); Olarra managed to harvest most of the grapes intended for use before the weather took a turn for the worse.

 Maceration time was 18 days with daily pumping over in stainless steel vats at a controlled temperature of 29ºC.
 Half of the wine underwent malolactic fermentation in new 225-litre French and American oak casks, while the other half saw malolactic in concrete tanks.

 Barrel ageing was carried out in 225-litre oak casks/barricas, of which 65% were made of American wood, the rest being French Allier oak.
 This lasted for 20 months with regular racking.
 The barrels were aged from brand new to 7 years of age.
 Once fining and bottling were finished, the wine remained in the bottle cellar for 18 months before the start of release.

-At the time of release, this wine showed as a bright crimson red in colour.
-On the nose, aromas of sweet ripe fruit and delicate notes of smokiness very much remain today.
-On the palate, tastes of cherry, plum and blackberries combine with a gentle, clean aroma of oak.
-The Reserva 2014 has a most elegant mouthfeel, a full body and a fresh and fully fruity aftertaste.
-This wine is full of life (when compared with many Reservas) and should drink very well for the next 10-15 years.
+At the time of release, this wine showed a bright crimson red colour.
+On the nose, aromas of sweet ripe fruit and delicate notes of smokiness.
+On the palate, tastes of cherry, plum and blackberries combine with gentle clean aromas of oak.
+That's an elegant mouthfeel, a full body and a fresh and fruity aftertaste.
+This wine still has mases of life in it and should drink very well for the next 10-15 years.